MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/beethoven-trial.md

 ### <a name="how-do-i-reset-the-trial-environment"></a>How do I reset the trial environment?

 You can't reset the trial environment.
-But your admin can create fresh sandbox environments where you can play around with the various capabilities.
+But ask your admin to create a fresh sandbox environment so that you can play around with the various capabilities.
 For more information, see [Production and Sandbox Environments](/dynamics365/business-central/dev-itpro/administration/environment-types) in the admin content.

 If you want to cancel [!INCLUDE [prod_short](prod_short.md)] during a trial period, you must ask your Microsoft 365 administrator to remove the trial subscription from your company's account in the [Microsoft 365 admin centre](https://admin.microsoft.com/).
 See also [Unsubscribe or Remove [!INCLUDE[prod_short](prod_short.md)]](../admin-cancel.md).

-If you signed up for Dynamics 365 Business Central using a non-Microsoft 365 business account, you do not have a Microsoft 365 administrator.
-To unsubscribe, you must contact the [!INCLUDE[prod_short](prod_short.md)] Cancellation team by sending an email message at [cancelbusinesscentra@microsoft.com](mailto:cancelbusinesscentra@microsoft.com).
-You must include the name of your [!INCLUDE[prod_short](prod_short.md)] tenant in the message so that we can identify you.
-You can find this information in the **Help and Support** page that you can access from the **?** menu.
-For more information, see [Resources for Help and Support](../product-help-and-support.md).

 ## <a name="trial-expiration-and-extension"></a>Trial expiration and extension